Author – Subodh Jain

 Problem – Waste polythene covers and plastic bags have become a huge menace today.
 Every year, thousands of tons of non-biodegradable plastic waste are generated, which are strewn across landfills and lakes across all major Indian cities.
 This leads to environmental problems such as drainage clogging, mosquito breeding, flooding during heavy rains, choking of grazing animals, etc. While good quality plastic material above 30-40 micron thickness gets recycled, the thinner sheets and bags are difficult to collect and recycle.

-Solution – Bangalore-based K K Plastic Waste Management made a breakthrough by utilising non-degradable waste plastic in road construction.
+Solution – Bangalore-based K K Plastic Waste Management made a breakthrough by utilizing non-degradable waste plastic in road construction.
 This idea solves the problem by replacing high cost asphalt need for road metalling as well as effectively uses plastic waste.
 Waste plastic material is collected from rag-pickers and municipal waste collectors, which is then cleaned, shredded and mixed with bitumen.
 The first road was laid in Bangalore in 2002 and since then K K Plastic has laid out 1,400 kilometres of roads using about 5,000 tonnes of plastic.

 Idea – Sustainable Global Eco-commune